ChristophKleinhans/hello-world/README.md

 import timestampsrfv
 ```

 The Time_stamps Class contains all the attributes for the creation of the the desired list.
+The rfv() method is then writing the demanded rfv timestamps into an .csv file

 ```python
 rfvstamps = Time_stamps(self,